-Indicator School District

-Program Improvement Status Not in PI In PI

-First Year of Program Improvement 2009-10

-Year in PI Year 3

-Number of Schools Currently in Program Improvement [†] 144

-Percentage of Schools Currently in Program Improvement [†] 74.2
+Indicator School District Program Improvement Status Not a Title I School In PI First Year of Program Improvement 2009-10 Year in PI Year 3 Number of Schools Currently in Program Improvement 144 Percentage of Schools Currently in Program Improvement 74.2

-^{} A determination waiver (DW) indicates that the PI status of the school was carried over from the prior year in accordance with the flexibility granted through the federal waiver process.
+\ A determination waiver (DW) indicates that the PI status of the school was carried over from the prior year in accordance with the flexibility granted through the federal waiver process.

-[†] Includes charter schools.
+Includes charter schools.